 - EGO LB6003 56V backpack blower kit (7.5Ah) – $399

-The Husqvarna 550iBTX battery backpack blower may seem expensive, but it also offers the longest runtime of our three picks.
-While Stihl offers comparable backpack battery capacity, we prefer Husqvarna.
+The Husqvarna 550iBTX battery backpack blower offers long runtime and a traditional harnessed form factor.
+While Stihl and EGO Commercial offer comparable backpack battery capacity, Husqvarna keeps to a traditional design.
 It’s actually a backpack blower—not a tethered handheld unit.
-The harness support remains part of the allure for backpack blowers and you’ll note that we left out tether-only solutions entirely.
+The harness support remains part of the allure for backpack blowers.
+If you have this on your list of requirements, this fits the bill.

 How We Test

 When you have a blower strapped to your back, padded straps make difference, but let’s face it, it’s all about weight.
 We weigh every backpack blower we review, multiple times, with our digital hanging scale.
 We then report the dry-weight numbers with no fuel in the tanks.